md-redwan-hossain/cydm/README.md

 - For ubuntu linux: `sudo apt install python3`

+- For arch linux: `sudo pacman -S --needed python`

-- For other linux distros, use your desired package manager and install **python3**
+- For other linux distros, use your desired package manager and install `python3`

 - For Windows: [Download and install from here](https://www.python.org/downloads/)
   <br> <br>